marcelopbg/marvel-hero-story/README.md

 The simplest way is to run it within docker, to do so you must have docker installed and follow the steps below:

-- navigate do the repository root folter
+- navigate to the repository root folder

-- run ```docker build . -t marvel``` (will build the container image, -t is the stands for tag, which we use as a name for the container image).
+- run ```docker build . -t marvel``` (the command will build the container image, "-t" stands for tag, which we use as a name for the container image).

 - run ```docker run -d -p 4779:80 --name marvel marvel``` (will create and run a container named "marvel" within the container image built in the last command named as "marvel")